Whats the news today-

 Factors Affecting Custody

 Custody arrangements are some of the most varied agreements in a divorce.
 This is because most states don’t have in-depth specific guidelines regarding every possible circumstance.
-Instead, the court is tasked with just one priority: acting in the child’s interest.
+Instead, the court is tasked with just one priority: acting in the child’s best interest.

-A custody arrangement should be the possible option for the physical and mental well-being of the child.
+A custody arrangement should be the best possible option for the physical and mental well-being of the child.
 What this looks like depends on your exact situation.
 Judges look at many different factors to make this decision.

 Even if you aren’t confident that joint custody is a beneficial option, the judge might not agree.
 Historically, women have been considered the “natural caretakers” of their children.
 As such, women have sometimes been awarded primary physical custody due purely to bias.